phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 [`BTreeMap::get`]: https://doc.rust-lang.org/alloc/collections/btree_map/struct.BTreeMap.html#method.get
 [`expect`]: https://doc.rust-lang.org/core/option/enum.Option.html#method.expect

 Note that reusing wakers like this is not possible for all waker implementations, but our implemenation will allow it.
-To clean up the `waker_cache` when a task is finished, we use use the [`BTreeMap::remove`] method to remove any cached waker for that task from the map.
+To clean up the `waker_cache` when a task is finished, we use the [`BTreeMap::remove`] method to remove any cached waker for that task from the map.

 [`BTreeMap::remove`]: https://doc.rust-lang.org/alloc/collections/btree_map/struct.BTreeMap.html#method.remove